As afterschool professionals, we give a lot of lip service to the phrase “voice and choice.”

 One thing to keep in mind, however, is that afterschool also is an opportunity for students to have experiences that they may not have in their home lives or in school.
 Even when asking what students want in their programs, staff must remember that the students should also be exposed to experiences that they may not even know exist.
 By exposing students to new things, they may develop new interests.
 Afterschool should be able to provide opportunities to have students develop these new interests.

 New interests can be developed further by having local business owners or community leaders speak about their educational experiences and career paths.
 By hearing from others, students are exposed to new ideas and people, and it may shift their thinking or get them excited about a career or hobby that they can then research further.
-During the afterschool program, students can be provided the time and resources to adequately explore these new interests, which leads us to strategy #3.
+During afterschool programs, students can be provided the time and resources to adequately explore these new interests, which leads us to strategy #3.

 Strategy #3: Help Students Determine How Activities Will be Executed